Vibe Coding in Product Teams: Reconfiguring AI-Assisted Workflows, Prototyping, and Collaboration: Discussion

-As we enter a `blended` future of work where human and AI actions and outputs are intermixed \cite{Constantinides2025futureofworkblended}, it comes as no surprise many are sounding the alarm that this may be the end of programming as we know it (e.g., \cite{Welsh2022endofprogramming}).
-Regardless of the (eventual) truth of such sentiments, it is clear that there is a global shift toward vibe coding taking place.
-Not surprisingly, a major risk this carries is job replacement and worker deskilling from over-reliance on AI generated output.
-For the first, despite that we find that fears of job replacement (especially among junior designers \cite{Li2024}) are reduced (Sec \ref{sec:futurevibecoding}), at least current United States data suggests otherwise. \citet{BrynjolfssonChandarChen2025employment} found that early-career entry-level workers (ages 22–25) in occupations most exposed to GenAI (including software development) have experienced a significant employment decline of approximately 13\% relative to less-exposed occupations.
-Second, even if junior UX professionals are shielded from unemployment risks, vibe coding introduces new barriers to collaboration.
+It is clear that there is a global shift toward vibe coding and related agentic engineering practices (cf., \cite{sapkota2025vibecodingvsagentic}) taking place, carrying both risks and opportunities \textbf{(RQ2)}.
+Not surprisingly, a major risk this carries is job replacement and worker deskilling from over-reliance on GenAI output \cite{shen2026aiimpactsskillformation}.
+For the first, despite that we find that fears of job replacement, especially among junior product designers (cf., \cite{Li2024}), are reduced, at least current United States data suggests otherwise.
+However, rather than focusing on macro-level employment outcomes, our findings primarily highlight how these concerns manifest within day-to-day collaboration, trust, and responsibility dynamics in product teams.
+Second, even if junior professionals are shielded from unemployment risks, vibe coding introduces new barriers to collaboration.
 This is especially pronounced when asymmetry between skill sets is coupled with general (perceived) unreliability of AI generated code.
-This can distort social perceptions of the users and abusers of AI, which can include reputational harms (cf., \cite{He2024aiideationllmcanvas}) and junior UX professionals having to navigate such social stigma in such work cultures (Sec \ref{sec:juniorsenior}).
-While there may be clear perceived benefits, the excess usage of AI tools lends itself to proneness of over-delivery, which can result in unintended features, and hinder collaboration on writing code, naturally leading to users for example declining AI generated merge requests \cite{spence2025declining}.
-This leads to a worrisome development: on the one hand, experienced developers are less likely to trust AI-generated code (see Sec \ref{sec:juniorsenior}), where recent studies show accepting <44\% of AI-generated code \cite{becker2025measuring}, and in parallel, we are observing a shift where stakeholders are shifting their over-reliance on expert developers toward over-relying on AI systems instead (see Sec \ref{sec:overrreliance}).
+This can distort social perceptions of the users and abusers of AI, which can include reputational harms (cf., \cite{He2024aiideationllmcanvas}) and junior professionals having to navigate such social stigma in such work cultures (Sec \ref{sec:juniorsenior}).